-Dietary carotenoids protect human cells from damage.
+Dietary carotenoids protect human cells from damage

 A physical chemistry technique based on singlet oxygen luminescence at about 1270 nm and a biological cell membrane technique were used to study the quenching of singlet oxygen by four carotenoids bound to the surface of lymphoid cells.
 All the carotenoids studied showed a beneficial effect in cell protection, but there were subtle differences between them.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.